12.4: Biological Oxidation-Reduction Reactions

 Figure \(\PageIndex{23}\): Examples of oxidases

 Another example of an oxidase is monoamine oxidase.
-Mitochondrial monoamine oxidase catalyzes the oxidative deamination of certain neurotransmitters after they have been taken up by post-synaptic neurons, in a process of inactivation.
+Mitochondrial monoamine oxidase catalyzes the oxidative deamination of certain neurotransmitters after post-synaptic neurons have taken them up in the process of inactivation.
 The reaction is shown in Figure \(\PageIndex{24}\).

 Figure \(\PageIndex{24}\): Monoamine oxidase reaction